-Worn by the president at Commencement and other formal ceremonies, the College Medallion was handcrafted by Lancaster County native Valerie Jo Coulson of silver, gold and stone inlay from one piece of petersite.
+Worn by the president at formal ceremonies, the College Medallion was handcrafted by Lancaster County native Valerie Jo Coulson of silver, gold and stone inlay from one piece of petersite.
 The medallion incorporates the Lamp of Learning, the words Deus Lux et Veritas, the College motto "Educate for Service," and the founding year (1899) of the institution.

 The seal of Elizabethtown College evolved during the early years of the College.
 It appeared in its present form as an illustration on the cover of the Elizabethtown College Bulletin in 1928.
 The seal incorporates the Lamp of Learning, the College motto ("Educate for Service"), and the words Deus Lux et Veritas.
 It is used on official College documents.

 In the late 1930s, upon the recommendation of Ira R. Herr, the student body selected the "Blue Jay" as the name for the College athletic teams.
 The Blue Jay was chosen because of its blue and gray coat and, most importantly, because of the nature of this fighting, scrappy bird.
 Later, the Blue Jay became the College mascot, and today is featured on the athletic logo.